0xSolanaceae/proXXy/README.md

 ## Planned Features

+- Allow the user to choose the number of threads they'd like to use with flags, & provide the user recommended values based on their hardware.
 - Implement SOCKS4 & SOCKS5 testing.
 - Proxy sorting instead of hardcoding.
 - Discerning between Elite, Anonymous, and Transparent anonymity classes of proxies.